xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Modbus Master Emulator
 ----------------------

-A Modbus Master application such as Simply Modbus RTU PC application is available from http://www.simplymodbus.ca/RTUmaster.htm.
-Download the installer and install the application on your PC by running it.
-You can open the Modbus master emulator using Start -> All Programs -> Simply Modbus -> Simply Modbus.
+A Modbus Master application such as Simply Modbus RTU PC application is available from www.simplymodbus.ca/SimplyModbusMaster6.3.8.zip.
+Download and extract the above file into a folder.
+Open this folder and run ``Simply Modbus Master 6.3.8.exe``.

 Please see the online manual for SimplyModbus RTU here: http://www.simplymodbus.ca/manual.htm for help on creating Modbus commands.